18F/unit-testing-node/_pages/components/rule.md

 Run the test.
 It should pass.
 Now add another test called `'should ignore a message if its channel doesn\'t match'`.
-Copy the implementation from the previous test, except change two things:
+Copy the implementation from the previous test, but change two things:

-- Remove the `delete rule.channelNames` line.
+- Remove the `delete rule.channelNames` line
-- Change `to.be.true` condition to `to.be.false`.
+- Change `to.be.true` condition to `to.be.false`

 Run the test.
 It should fail.
-This because we made `channelMatches()` always return `true` to get the earlier test to pass.
-Our goal now is to get the new test to pass, while making sure all the previous tests continue to pass.
+This is because you made `channelMatches()` always return `true` to get the earlier test to pass.
+Your goal now is to get the new test to pass while making sure all the previous tests continue to pass.

 ## Implementing `channelMatches()`

-`channelMatches()` will not be very complex, but certainly more complex than `reactionMatches()`.
+`channelMatches()` will not be very complex, but it will certainly be more complex than `reactionMatches()`.
 It needs to ensure the following:

 - If the `Rule` does not have any `channelNames` defined, it should always return `true`.
 - Otherwise, it should only return `true` if the channel from the message matches one of the `channelNames`.

-Go ahead and implement the first condition, ensuring that the previous test still passes.
-To get the new test to pass, there is a bit of a wrinkle to handle first.
+Go ahead and implement the first condition, making sure the previous test still passes.
+To get the new test to pass, you'll first have to take care of a bit of a wrinkle.

 ## The external Slack client dependency

-The incoming `reaction_added` message has a `item.channel` property, but it's encoded as a unique identifier.
-However, in our configuration, we use a human-readable array of `channelNames`.
-In order to implement `channelMatches`, we need to translate the identifier to a human-readable name.
-In production, we will rely on the slack-client instance passed in from Hubot to perform this translation.
+The incoming `reaction_added` message has an `item.channel` property, but it's encoded as a unique identifier assigned by the Slack system.
+However, the `Config` class uses a human-readable array of `channelNames`.
+In order to implement `channelMatches`, you need to translate the identifier to a human-readable name.
+In production, you'll rely on the `slack-client` instance passed in from Hubot to perform this translation.

 ## Using a stub for the external Slack client interface

-We have a number of options to simulate this functionality in our unit test in a fast, controllable, yet reliable fashion using a test double:
+You have a number of options to simulate this functionality in your unit test in a fast, controllable, and reliable way using a test double:

-- We can create a Slack client _stub_ to pass into `rule.match()` and hardcode it to return a particular value.
+- You can create a Slack client _stub_ to pass into `rule.match()` and hardcode it to return a particular value.
-- We can use a test double library to generate such a stub for us.
+- You can use a test double library to generate such a stub.
-- We can introduce a new abstraction for the Slack client.
+- You can introduce a new abstraction for the Slack client.

-In this situation, any of the three could reasonably suffice.
-Thinking ahead regarding the needs of the application, we know that other parts of the application will depend on this Slack interface as well.
+In this situation, any of the three options will work reasonably well.
+Thinking ahead about the needs of the application, you should note that other parts of the application will depend on this Slack interface, as well.
 This would favor the third option.

-However, since this is such a small example, we'll create our own stub for Slack client for now.
-This also helps to illustrate some of the concepts behind test stubs before we use a more complex library like [sinon](http://sinonjs.org/).
+However, since this is such a small example, you can create your own stub for the Slack client for now.
+Writing the stub also helps illustrate some of the concepts behind test stubs, which is helpful before you use a more complex library like [sinon](http://sinonjs.org/).
 Add this to the file before the `describe('Rule')` declaration:

 ```js